ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Understanding the Need for Advanced Cleanup</blockquote>

 <h3>4.
-Composition Locals in Jetpack Compose: A Beginner-to-Advanced Guide - <a href="https://medium.com/proandroiddev/composition-locals-in-jetpack-compose-a-beginner-to-advanced-guide-e6a812ca7620" target="_blank" rel="noopener noreferrer">link</a></h3>
+SwiftUI Tutorials: Building a Modern Minesweeper App from Scratch - <a href="https://medium.com/@jaredcassoutt/swiftui-tutorials-building-a-modern-minesweeper-app-from-scratch-2de3c8d8d50a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ProAndroidDev`**
+✍️ **posted by `JC`**

-<blockquote>Did you ever need to pass data through multiple layers of composable functions without adding parameters everywhere?
-Meet…</blockquote>
+<blockquote>Are you a puzzle lover or someone who enjoys a classic game with a modern twist?
+If so, check out my Minesweeper app!
+I took this timeless…</blockquote>

 <h3>5.
 Displaying all SwiftUI Previews in a Storybook app - <a href="https://medium.com/eureka-engineering/displaying-all-swiftui-previews-in-a-storybook-app-1dd8e925d777" target="_blank" rel="noopener noreferrer">link</a></h3>